Causes of Smog: Understanding its Effects and Solutions

 Meteorological conditions play a crucial role in the formation and persistence of smog.
 Certain weather patterns and atmospheric conditions can enhance smog formation and hinder its dispersion.
 Factors include:

 Temperature Inversions: In areas with temperature inversions, a layer of warm air traps cooler air and pollutants close to the ground.
-This prevents the upward dispersion of pollutants and allows smog to accumulate, leading to its persistence and increased concentrations.
+Cold air can sink and create these inversion layers, which trap pollutants near the surface and prevent them from dispersing.
+This process contributes to persistent smog and increased concentrations, especially in highland or basin-like urban environments during winter.

 Stagnant Weather Conditions: Calm or stagnant weather conditions, characterized by weak winds and low atmospheric mixing, can impede the dispersion of pollutants.
 This results in the accumulation of pollutants and the formation of smog.